By Army Col. Richard Goldenberg

 He would bring with him the regiment’s most formidable weapon in swaying opinion: the regimental band, lauded as one of the finest in the entire Expeditionary Force.

 While the regiment literally laid the tracks for the arrival of the 2 million troops deploying to France, the regimental band toured the region, performing for French and American audiences at rest centers and hospitals.
 The 369th Band was unlike any other performance audiences had seen or heard before, Harris noted.
-The regimental band is credited with introducing jazz music to France during the war.
+In fact, the regimental band is credited with introducing jazz music to France during the war.

 The military band would frequently perform a French march, followed by traditional band scores such as John Philip Sousa’s “Stars and Stripes Forever.”